Cloudoki/VuforiaCordovaPlugin/README.md

 ## License
 Add the folder `license/` with a text file `vuforiaLicense.txt` in your project `www/` folder and put you license inside.

-## Assests
+## Assets
-Add the folder `assest/` in your project `www/` folder and put your 3D and video assests there with the following organization.
+Add the folder `assets/` in your project `www/` folder and put your 3D and video assets there with the following organization.

+### Assets iOS
+Right now the plugin doesn't have Wavefront loader/parser for iOS so you need to convert it using `obj2opengl` and add it manually.

 ## Usage
 The plugin offers the functions `isDetecting` and `setLang`.